georgepearman/chicago/_posts/2018-05-23-first-day-in-chicago.md

 buy alcohol there.

 Back at the Airbnb I went to sleep because I was exhausted.
 The other four stayed up to hang out.
-Two hours later I woke up and they were still up, so I joined them for some card games.
+Two hours later I woke up and they were still awake, so I joined them for some card games.
+Scott had turned on the heater to roast us because he had just visited Southeast Asia, and was feeling cold relative to the climate there.
 Around 4 AM we decided to sleep, and Ramya noticed that she got a noise complaint 2 hours earlier.